Gluepot Reserve

 Gluepot Reserve is a private protected area located in the Australian state of South Australia in the gazetted locality of Gluepot about 40 km north of the town of Waikerie.

 History

 Gluepot was established by Birds Australia (now BirdLife Australia) in 1997, by purchase, through a public appeal, of Gluepot Station, a pastoral lease with an area of 540 km2 in the semi-arid Murray Mallee region of South Australia.
-The decision to purchase Gluepot Station, Birds Australia's first reserve, was taken in order to protect its outstanding floral and fauna values, under threat because of an application by the lessee to burn the property to provide grazing for sheep.
+The decision to purchase Gluepot Station, Birds Australia's first reserve, was taken to protect its outstanding floral and fauna values, under threat because of an application by the lessee to burn the property to provide grazing for sheep.

 Birds

 Nearly 200 species of birds have been recorded at Gluepot Reserve.
 These include the nationally threatened malleefowl, regent parrot, red-lored whistler, and black-eared miner.
 A further 33 species are considered to be regionally threatened.
 Scarlet-chested parrots are known to have bred on Gluepot in the past, and still visit the reserve.